About the Bristol Stool Chart

 The type of stool or faeces depends on the time it spends in the colon.
 After you pass faeces, what you see in the toilet bowl is basically the result of your diet, fluids, medications and lifestyle.
 You can use the Bristol Stool Chart to check what your stools are telling you.
 The Bristol Stool Chart shows seven categories of stool.
 Every person will have different bowel habits, but the important thing is that your stools are soft and easy to pass – like types 3 and 4 below.

-Reproduced with kind permission of Dr KW Heaton, formerly Reader in Medicine at the University of Bristol. ©2000-2014, Norgine group of companies.
+Distributed with the kind permission of Dr K. W. Heaton; formerly reader in Medicine at the University of Bristol.
+Reproduced as a service to the medical profession by Norgine Ltd. ©2017 Norgine group of companies.

 Reference: Heaton, K W & Lewis, S J 1997, 'Stool form scale as a useful guide to intestinal transit time'.
 Scandinavian Journal of Gastroenterology, vol.32, no.9, pp.920 - 924.
 Retrieved on 2/3/2007.